The speediest man on all 32 NFL teams

 WR John Ross

 This one isn't even a question.
-Ross ran a 4.22-second 40-yard dash at the 2017 combine, the fastest time ever recorded at the event.
+Ross ran a 4.22-second 40 at the 2017 combine, the fastest time ever recorded at the event.
 Ross has often been referred to as a player with track-star speed, but he ran track for only one year in high school and didn't even like it.
 Track star or not, he is certainly the fastest player on the Bengals and perhaps in the NFL.
 Cincinnati Reds outfielder Billy Hamilton tried to challenge Ross to a race to test his speed, but that was shut down quickly by Bengals coach Marvin Lewis. -- Katherine Terrell

 Cleveland Browns